 Prescription Medications

-Prescription medications cannot be administered on the retreat without the HHCA Prescription Medication Authorization Form that must be signed and dated by both the physician and parent and turned into Nurse Lucania no later than Monday, August 26.
+Prescription medications cannot be administered on the retreat without the HHCA Prescription Medication Authorization Form, which must be signed and dated by both the physician and parent and turned into Nurse Lucania no later than Monday, August 18.
 This includes epi-pens and inhalers.
 All students with allergies requiring epi-pens, inhalers or seizures MUST have an Action Plan Form signed by the physician and uploaded.
 Please only send the amount needed for the retreat.
 The medication and form should then be packaged in a large Ziplock bag for transportation.

 Emergency Medication (Life-threatening Situations)